jay23606/minimal-htmx/README.md

 Need to add more tests to see what else it can support and what needs to be added

+I've also added an 'Active Search' example for both ASP and ASPX (web forms) andthe min-htmx project has a csproj (razor pages) usage example

 Try it:
 https://raw.githack.com/jay23606/minimal-htmx/master/index.html